How to stay healthy: 5 essential steps towards complete health and wellness

 - Too much stress placed on the digestion by consuming processed and unhealthy foods.

-I believe the healthiest diet is a plant based diet eating whole foods in their natural state, limiting processed foods and eliminating or severely restricting animal products.
-Some of the longest living people in the world eat a mainly plant based diet with minimal unprocessed animal products.
-There has been a definite movement towards a vegan diet with celebrities such as Bill Clinton, Mike Tyson, Alicia Silverstone, Lance Armstrong, and now Russell Brand all becoming vegan.
-Now over 1 million Americans are vegan, and more and more studies and personal testimonies are showing that changing to a vegan diet is the single most valuable thing you can do for your health today.
-When I became a vegan a few years ago, my health problems massively improved.
+I believe the healthiest diet is a plant based diet eating whole foods in their natural state, limiting processed foods, eating enough good fat and making sure you get all your nutrients.
+When I improved my diet a few years ago, my health problems massively improved.
 I healed myself of Chronic Fatigue Syndrome, chronic allergies, and debilitating IBS.
 Within 6 months I had gone from not having the energy to get out of bed to being able to do intense exercise for a few hours a day.
 I felt like I’d got my life back and this is one of the reasons I want to share with you today how important your diet is and how much it really does affect your health.
 You will notice a massive difference by just changing this one aspect of your health.
-If you think it’s going to be difficult to become a vegan, read this NY Times article on The Challenge of going vegan.

 Diet: The Seven Steps to reclaiming your health

-1) Include more fruit in your diet.
+1) Include more fruit and vegetables in your diet.
 Add a couple of pieces of fruit as snacks throughout the day.
-Don’t snack on anything but fruit unless you take more of the seven steps.
+Vegetables should make up half of every meal that you eat.

 2) Include more greens in your diet.
 Start adding a side salad to your evening meal.
 If you don’t like salad I find it easier to eat if you put it underneath your hot meal.
 This wilts it and reduces the size of the salad so you won’t have so much chewing to do.
 Greens are something we don’t eat anywhere near the amount we need to.
 Mother always did know best, she knew that eating your greens led to improved health.